sivakusayan/clang-plugin-boilerplate/README.md

 sudo apt install libclang-dev llvm-dev
 ```

+Make sure that the version of the header files you are installing match the version of the `clang` compiler you want to invoke the plugin with.
+You might otherwise get some very confusing errors when you load the plugin.

 ## Building and Running

 Building the plugin and running it on the example C file should be as simple as: